it-at-m/swim/dms-service/README.md

         jobposition: # used to resolve user role under which the DMS action is executed, default role if not defined
       incoming:
         incoming-name-pattern: # overwrite Incoming name via Regex pattern
+        reuse-incoming: # if already existing Incoming (based on name) should be reused, when existing only ContentObject is created inside
         verify-procedure-name-pattern: # verifies target procedure name matches this pattern, only applies to type procedure_incoming
         metadata-subject: # enables Incoming subject be built from metadata file
       content_object: